fread-ink/fread-vagrant/README.md

 # Overview

-What you need to compile:
+What you need to cross-compile:

 * The fread initrd
 * The fread kernel
+* The kexec tool
 * The fread userland

 The initrd (initial ramdisk) is a very minimal linux userland that has just enough functionality to mount what needs mounting, chroot and boot into the real userland which is a complete, but minimal, debian-based system.